philthompson/blog/gen/static/privacy/index.md

 ### Data Retention

-Device Information, including IP address, web browser "user agent" strings, and other information, is temporarily stored in log files for a period up to two months.
-After that time, all log files are anonymized (processed to remove personally identifiable information) and these anonymous log files are stored for the purpose of analyzing our Site traffic.
-The log files containing the original Device Information as collected are never retained for a period longer than two months.
+Device Information, including IP address, web browser "user agent" strings, and other information, is temporarily stored in log files for up to two months (to be more precise, usually fewer than 63 full days, depending on the day you visit the Site and the time and day the scheduled deletion occurs).
+After that time, the log files containing the original Device Information as collected are automatically deleted.
+Anonymized counts of visitors on a per-page basis (processed to remove personally identifiable information) are stored indefinitely by GoatCounter for the purpose of analyzing our historical Site traffic.

 ### Changes